Software-Knife-and-Tool/mu/README.md

-- *mu*, a small, configurable runtime library amd language
+- *mu*, a small, configurable runtime library and language
 - *mu-sys*, minimal POSIX runtime suitable for containers
 - *codegen*, a native code compiler
 - *mux* , a cargo-like development and packaging tool